 Allowing remote workers to take the reins gives you more time to focus on responsibilities to make your company grow and succeed a lot faster than it would if you were doing it alone.

 Now for the fun part.
 You have a great opportunity to onboard these new workers into your world by sharing your ideals and visions.
 This allows a more effective workforce and will go a long way to creating a successful workflow which will be both productive and successful in the future.
-Here are five actions you should be doing with your new remote worker in order to onboard them correctly.
+Here are five actions you should be doing with a new remote worker in order to onboard them correctly.

 #1 – Determine what communication channels to use

-From the beginning of your onboarding process you must make an imperative statement which will allow your remote workers to understand you want to stay in contact with them.
-Ask them which communication channels they like to use and determine if any of these are the ones you want your workers using.
+From the beginning of your onboarding process you must make an imperative statement which will allow remote workers to understand you want to stay in contact with them.
+Ask them which communication channels they like to use and determine if any of these are the ones you want workers using.

 It is also a good idea to already have a platform in place for each worker to be added to when you perform the onboarding process.
 Once you learn their preferred platform of communication, get their usernames and information for these platforms and log it with the remote workers information.